 Looking for lifelong memories?
 You’ll find them when you swim at the famous Shipwreck Beach, watch the sunset from the cliffs of Keri and Kryoneri, listen to the islanders sing their cantatas and see the endangered caretta caretta sea turtles lay their eggs in the island’s white sands.
 Welcome to your holidays in Zante, the Ionian island that has it all.

-What to do in Zakynthos
+What to do on Zante

-Hidden gems of Zakynthos
+Hidden gems of Zante

 The Strofades, more islands to explore

 Only 37 nautical miles from Zante, these two islets are unknown to most tourists, Greek or foreign.
-A mystery surrounds the 15th century fortified monastery here.
-It houses an icon of the Virgin that washed up here undamaged after being thrown into the sea by 13th century Orthodox Christians in Constantinople to save it from the Iconoclasts who were destroying all paintings with human figures.
+A mystery surrounds the 15th-century fortified monastery here.
+It houses an icon of the Virgin that washed up here undamaged after being thrown into the sea by 13th-century Orthodox Christians in Constantinople to save it from the iconoclasts who were destroying all paintings with human figures.